Dickerson hits go-ahead RBI single, Giants beat Rockies 8-4

+DENVER (AP) — Newcomers Alex Dickerson and Mike Yastrzemski are making their presence felt during the San Francisco Giants’ surprising mid-season surge.

-DENVER (AP) — Alex Dickerson had a career-best four hits, including the go-ahead RBI single in San Francisco’s four-run 10th inning as the Giants recovered from blowing a three-run lead in the ninth to beat the Colorado Rockies 8-4 on Tuesday night.
+Dickerson had a career-high four hits, including the go-ahead RBI single in San Francisco’s four-run 10th inning as the Giants recovered from giving up a three-run lead in the ninth to beat the Colorado Rockies 8-4 on Tuesday night.

-Mike Yastrzemski homered and doubled among his three hits and had three RBIs for the Giants, who have won seven of their last eight games including four in a row.
+Yastrzemski homered and doubled among his three hits and had three RBIs to help the Giants win their fourth straight and seventh in the last eight.

+“You could put (Austin) Slater in there,” Giants manager Bruce Bochy said.
+“They have all really been a lift for this club offensively and they’re really doing a good job on defense, too.
+I’m proud of them.
+This is a tough road trip.”

+Yastrzemski was brought up in late May and Dickerson has been with the Giants since mid-June after being acquired from San Diego.
+Slater joined the team July 1 and already has a pinch-hit grand slam.

 Trevor Story and Ian Desmond homered for the Rockies, who have lost 10 of 12.

-Trailing 4-1 going into the ninth, the Rockies rallied off Giants closer Will Smith (3-0).
-Story connected for his 21st home run of the season to start the inning.
-One out later, Daniel Murphy singled and Desmond followed with a drive that reached the center field seats to tie it.
+Trailing 4-1 going into the bottom of the ninth, Colorado rallied against Giants closer Will Smith (3-0).
+Story connected for his 21st home run to start the inning.
+One out later, Daniel Murphy singled and Desmond followed with a drive that reached the center-field seats to tie it.
 It was the second blown save for Smith in his last three chances after converting 23 straight to start the season.

-But the Giants answered by rallying off Rockies closer Wade Davis (1-4).
+But the Giants answered against Rockies closer Wade Davis (1-4) in the top of the 10th.
 He issued two one-out walks before Dickerson singled to right as the Giants regained the lead.
 Brandon Crawford followed with an RBI single and Bryan Shaw relieved Davis.
 Yastrzemski singled to drive in another run before the Giants scored an unearned run on third baseman Nolan Arenado’s fielding error.

-Mark Melancon pitched a scoreless 10th.
+Mark Melancon pitched a scoreless 10th for the Giants.

-Ahead by a run, the Giants added to their lead in the top of the eighth.
-Scott Oberg issued a leadoff walk to Brandon Belt and after Buster Posey moved him up with a single, he scored on Dickerson’s single, his third basehit of the night.

-Yastrzemski added another run on the top of the ninth, driving the first pitch he saw from reliever Chad Bettis over the left-centerfield fence for his seventh home run of the season.
+Desmond said he and Murphy were motivated going into their at bats after seeing Story connect and even though the rally went for naught he’s hopeful it will return dividends in the long run.

+“We both looked at each other and I said, ‘Hey man, you think a couple of old guys can fight a little bit harder.’
+And he goes, ‘Yeah, let’s go out and fight’ em,’ and we were able to tie it up there.
+Unfortunately, we came up short but that grit is going to pay off in the end.”

 The Giants took a 2-0 lead in the second inning when Dickerson led off with a single and scored one out later on Yastrzemski’s double.
 Yastrzemski came home on Joe Panik’s single.